Investing in Government Bonds

 - It improves liquidity

 People have the option of buying and selling government bonds just the same way as buying and selling equity instruments.
-This means that government bonds are very liquid since bondholders have the ability and freedom to resell them.

 - It helps diversify portfolios